-‘New Caregiver’.
-What if starting today, you learned that would be YOUR new role?
+What if starting today, you learned caregiving was YOUR new role?
 Do you have the answers every new caregiver needs?

 What would be your first question?

-Would you be looking for more resources, or confident you could do it all on your own?
-Would you feel determined, or overwhelmed?
+Would you be looking for more resources?
+Or are you confident you could do it all on your own?
+Would you feel determined?

-And, would you wonder if you would ever have peace?
+And then, would you wonder if you could ever have peace again?

 It’s no wonder because, like pregnancy, so often the news of a new caregiver role is entirely unexpected!